buildout/buildout/doc/topics/writing-recipes.rst

 ``system(command, input='')``
     Execute a system command with the given input passed to the command's standard input.
-The output (error and regular output) from the command is returned.
+The output (error and regular output combined into a single string) from the command is returned.

 ``read(*path)``
-    Read data from a file at the given path.
+    Read text from a file at the given path.
 The file path is provided as one or more strings, to be joined with os.path.join.

-    If no path is given, the ``'out'`` us used.
+    If no path is given, the ``'out'`` is used.

     *New in buildout 2.9*